muji786/spring2022-dynamic-web-development/README.md

 ## GRADES
 Grades will be determined according to the following breakdown:

-Regular Assignments : 60%
-Final Project : 30%
+* Final Project : 80%
-Attendance + Participation : 10%
+* Attendance + Participation : 20%

 Please see ITP's statement on Pass/Fail which states that a "Pass" is equivalent to an "A" or a "B" while anything less would be considered a "Fail".

 ## GIT REPOSITORY